Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 See an 'ultra-low' rate on the web?
 Our expert brokers can help you uncover the fine print to see if that bargain-bin rate comes with hefty restrictions or hidden fees that make up any savings difference you think you're getting.

-We always say that your best rate is important, but so is having a flexible mortgage product to go with it.
+We always say that your best rate is important, but so is having a flexible mortgage product and transparent advice to go with it.

 Your mortgage should work with you and your financial goals — not against you.
 If you think you'll need a change or want certain pre-payment options, the right mortgage fit matters to save money on penalties or other costs you didn't see coming.